Let's plan!

 Through the Middle Ages the site grew into a scholarly Benedictine abbey, later a near-impregnable stronghold during the Hundred Years’ War, and after the Revolution a prison grimly nicknamed the “Bastille of the Seas.”
 In the 19th–20th centuries, restoration returned its splendor.

-Beaurouge tip: Many visitors try to “do it from Paris” in a single day.
+Beaurouge tip: many visitors try to “do it from Paris” in a single day.
 It’s doable—but you’ll miss the magic: blue-hour ramparts, empty lanes after the last shuttle, the bells at dawn.
 Stay the night.

 Inside the abbey: the “Wonder of the West”